You are currently viewing A Crisis Strategy Plan Is Better Than Hope

 Practice

 Finally, you won’t be genuinely prepared for disruptions unless you practice your plan.
-Schedule a table-top drill at least every six months or before periods when you might be especially vulnerable, such as before tornado or hurricane seasons or before you complete a significant transaction.
-Make sure your backup systems operate the way you expect them to.
+Schedule a tabletop drill at least every six months, or before periods when you might be especially vulnerable, such as tornado or hurricane seasons, or before you complete a significant transaction.
+Make sure your backup systems operate as you expect.
 Make sure your call trees and alternate databases are up to date.

 Facebooktwitterredditlinkedinmail